Hentaigana: Modern usage

-A soba restaurant: the sign reads "生" namasoba nagawi.
-Written right-to-left, namasoba (生, equating to 生そば, "fresh soba"), consists of the kanji 生 nama followed by hentaigana derived from the kanji 楚 so and 者 (with dakuten) ba.
-The black vertical text nagawi (equating to ながゐ, the historical kana spelling of nagai ながい, "long visit"), consists of hentaigana derived from 奈 na, 可 (with dakuten) ga and 井 wi.
+A soba restaurant: written right-to-left, the sign reads 生 (namasoba nagawi). 生 (namasoba) equates to 生そば ("fresh soba"), and consists of the kanji 生 (nama) followed by hentaigana derived from the kanji 楚 (so) and 者 (with dakuten: ba).
+The black vertical text (nagawi) equates to ながゐ, the historical kana spelling of ながい (nagai, "long visit"), and consists of hentaigana derived from 奈 (na), 可 (with dakuten: ga) and 井 (wi).

 While hentaigana started out as handwritten cursive variants of hiragana, they were used well into the modern era in printed books during the Meiji era, albeit with inconsistency.
 They occur sporadically in hiragana-heavy text.
 Some books were typeset with regular hiragana and their hentaigana variants on the same line.
 Here is a text sample from an 1893 book: